Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 For every pair, from left to right,

 * **Roll the dice**.
 Shuffle the two piles and reveal the top cards.
-* Some cards have special actions.
-Handle those now.
-(If they require a choice, its player makes that choice now.)
+* Some cards have **special actions**.
+Handle those now: attacker first, defender second.
+  * If they require a choice, its player makes that choice now.
-* Check who won this battle.
+* **Check who won** this battle.
   * If one card is _strong_ against the other, it wins.
-  * If the cards are the same _or_ none is strong/weak against the other, both players win.
+  * If both are _strong_ against each other, nobody wins.
+  * Otherwise, both players win.

 This continues until all battles have been fought.
 Then, both players get their spoils of war.